SINTEF/dlite/README.md

 -------------
   - Simple and structured way to represent data as a set of named properties within and between software
-  - Simple type system where data type are specified as a basic type and size.
-    Supported basic types includes:
+  - Simple type system where data type are specified as a basic type and size Supported basic types includes:
       - binary blob (any size)
       - boolean